 Head - body length: 51-73 cm; tail length: 28-49 cm

 In the wild

-Populations of red panda can be found in Nepal, India and Bhutan as well as China and Myanmar.
+Populations of red pandas live in the Eastern Himalayas with populations found in Nepal, India and Bhutan as well as China and Myanmar.
 They prefer to live in forests that have a bamboo thicket that is tall, has many shrubs, fallen logs and tree stumps to make it easy for the red panda to reach the bamboo.
-These forests are often found on mountain sides.
+These forests are often found on mountainsides.

 Red panda are able to breed from 18 months old.
 They breed once per year between January and mid March.
 Females give birth in tree hollows or rocky crevices; the typical litter size is two but it can be from one to four individuals.
 The cubs’ eyes open by the time they are 18 days old and they will start to venture out of the nest by 90 days old.
 Red panda will continue to grow until they reach about one year old.

 The primary predator of the red panda is thought to be the snow leopard and occasionally martens.
 Cubs may be hunted by birds of prey and other small carnivores.

 The red panda is under threat because of habitat loss and the fragmentation of populations, poaching, the pet trade, and forest fires which destroy bamboo.